Food Safety Seminar

 Kuala Lumpur, Malaysia

-ISO 22000 Revision Status and Expected Key Changes, Kosher Certification and the Current Food Safety, Food Defence and Related Issues in the Food Industry
+FSSC 22000 Version 4 Key Changes & Transition, ISO 22000 Revision Status & Expected Key Changes, FSMA Compliance Update and Current Food Defence & Related Issues in the Food Industries

 ISO 22000:2005 is one of the major international food standards developed by the Technical Committee TC 34/SC 17 from the International Organization for Standardization (ISO).
-The standard is currently being reviewed and is presently at the Committee Draft stage (CD).
-The first voting by the ISO members will take place in the first quarter of 2017.
+The standard is currently under development and is presently at the enquiry stage (DIS) ISO/DIS 22000.
 Publication of the fully revised standard is expected to take place in 2018.

-Food safety, food defence and food security issues continue to be critical concerns for food companies to achieve sustainable business growth.
-The current challenges include GMO issues, use of antibiotic in meat and seafood, allergen control, E coli/Salmonella outbreak, production of fake/counterfeit food and ineffective monitoring programmes.
+Food safety, food defence and food security issues continue to be critical concerns for food companies to achieving sustainable business growth.
+The current challenges include GMO issues, use of antibiotic in meat & seafood, allergen control, E coli/Salmonella outbreak, production of fake/counterfeit food and ineffective monitoring programmes.

-Understanding the key concerns in food safety and related issues, taking appropriate counter measures as well as implementing continual improvements are essential pathways to enabling food companies and practitioners to overcome the growing challenges in the food industry.
+Understanding the key changes or expected amendments in advance will enable companies to prepare for the transition ahead to ensure a smooth upgrading process in order to maintain the certification effectively.
+Addressing the key concerns in food safety & related issues while taking appropriate counter measures as well as implementing continual improvements are essential pathways to enabling food companies and practitioners to overcome the growing challenges in the food industries.

 Duration: 1 day

 At the end of the seminar, participants will:

 Acquire the knowledge of the key changes & transition of FSSC 22000 Version 4

 Gain an understanding of the expected key changes in the ISO/DIS 22000